Is becoming a clown right for me?

 The following are just a few examples of the many schools and training workshops available for those interested in clowning.
 Each program has its own unique approach and curriculum, so it's important to research and find the program that best fits your goals and needs.

-• Clown Conservatory at Circus Center in San Francisco, California: This is a full-time, one-year program that offers comprehensive training in all aspects of clowning, including physical comedy, improvisation, and character development.
+• Clown Conservatory at Circus Center in San Francisco, California: This program offers a full-time, intensive course in clowning, covering physical comedy, improvisation, and character development.

-• The Second City in Chicago, Illinois: This is a well-known comedy institution that offers classes in clowning, physical comedy, and improvisation.
+• The Second City in Chicago, Illinois: A well-known comedy institution that offers classes in clowning, physical comedy, and improvisation to help performers develop their comedic skills.

-• Celebration Barn Theater in South Paris, Maine: This is a performance center that offers workshops and classes in clowning, physical theater, and other forms of performance art.
+• Celebration Barn Theater in South Paris, Maine: A performance center offering workshops and classes in clowning, physical theater, and other forms of performance art.

-• The Mooseburger Clown Arts Camp in Buffalo, Minnesota: This is a week-long training camp that offers workshops in clowning, juggling, magic, and other performance arts.
+• The Mooseburger Clown Arts Camp in Buffalo, Minnesota: A week-long training camp that provides workshops in clowning, juggling, magic, and other performance arts.

-• The Clown School in Los Angeles, California: This is a school that offers courses in clowning, physical comedy, and circus skills.
+• The Clown School in Los Angeles, California: Offers courses in clowning, physical comedy, and circus skills for individuals and groups.

-• The New York Goofs Clown School in New York City, New York: This is a school that offers classes in clowning, physical comedy, and circus skills.
+• New York Goofs Clown School in New York City, New York: Provides classes in clowning, physical comedy, and circus skills, emphasizing supportive training for aspiring clowns.

-• The Ecole de Cirque de Quebec in Quebec City, Quebec, Canada: This is a circus school that offers programs in clowning, physical comedy, and other circus arts.
+• École de Cirque de Québec in Quebec City, Quebec, Canada: A circus school offering programs in clowning, physical comedy, and other circus arts, focusing on developing well-rounded performers.